- SAP has an enormous investment in ABAP. But ABAP has severe restrictions for the cloud.

 Why Did SAP Use ABAP?

 SAP was never required to use ABAP, and there was no advantage to using ABAP over other development languages.
-However, using, and making their customers use ABAP was a premeditated choice in the part of SAP.
+However, using, and making their customers use ABAP was a conscious choice in the part of SAP.
 ABAP allowed SAP to do was to more effectively control accounts because ABAP could only be found on SAP projects.
 This is one of the great untold stories in SAP.
 This section will be particularly offensive to ABAP coders.
-However, ABAP coders and those selling ABAP coding consulting have been misleading customers for decades, and this area is almost never illuminated.
+However, ABAP coders and those selling ABAP coding consulting have been misleading customers for decades, and this area is seldom illuminated.

 But what about a comparison of pros and cons?